A subordinate spirit assisting death deities in soul retrieval.

 They exist to be forgotten.

-Modern Interpretations
+Modern Cultural Interpretations

-In modern interpretations, shinigami no jūsha are sometimes portrayed as clerks, guides, or silent escorts—reflecting contemporary anxiety about systems that operate beyond individual control.
+In modern interpretations, shinigami no jūsha are sometimes portrayed as clerks, guides, or silent escorts — reflecting contemporary anxiety about systems that operate beyond individual control.

 They may symbolize hospice care, institutional death, or the depersonalization of dying.
 Yet their traditional power lies in restraint: they do not explain themselves.